 This joint is present on both sides of your jaw.
 TMJ disorder, or TMD, is a term that is used to describe a wide variety of potential issues affecting the jaw joint, muscles in the face, neck, and surrounding nerves.
 TMJ disorder can cause some people a lot of pain in their jaw joints and the surrounding muscles as well as headaches

-Even though symptoms of a TMJ disorder will vary greatly from patient to patient, one of the more common symptoms that patients with temporomandibular disorders (TMD) share are frequent headaches.
+Even though symptoms of a TMJ disorder will vary greatly from patient to patient, one of the more common symptoms that patients with temporomandibular disorders (TMD) share is frequent headaches.
 A type of tension headache, these types of headaches are often caused by teeth clenching or teeth grinding that occurs while asleep.

 - Pain in the neck and/or shoulders

-- Migraine, or migraine like headaches
+- Migraine, or migraine-like headaches

 - Earache or feeling of fullness in the ears

-TMJ Headache Therapy Ellicott City
+TMJ Headache Therapy in Columbia, MD

-Dr. Becker will choose the most conservative TMJ treatment options first, which may involve lifestyle changes or the use of an oral appliance, such as a TMJ mouthguard.
+The dentist will choose the most conservative TMJ treatment options first, which may involve lifestyle changes or the use of an oral appliance, such as a TMJ mouthguard.
 For more severe cases, or after exhausting conservative options, bite correction therapy to restore the alignment of teeth and TMJ may be recommended for lasting comfort and a permanent resolution.

 TMJ Therapy: Patient Testimonial

 “My headache reduction is at 98%.”

-Schedule a Consultation
+Schedule a Dental Exam & TMJ Consultation